 Desk monitoring will not involve an on-site visit to the LEA.
 The OSDE will conduct this type of monitoring utilizing data and evidence submitted to the OSDE by the LEA, testing vendors, and/or OSDE department.
 Part of the review will involve comparison of district-reported information to state or vendor reported data.

-To coordinate the on-site visit logistics, the district/site must provide the Office of Accountability and Assessments with a copy of their testing schedule five days prior to the opening of the testing window.
+To coordinate the on-site visit logistics, the district/site must provide the Office of Assessments with a copy of their testing schedule twenty days prior to the opening of the testing window.
 At a minimum, the State will monitor one elementary school, one middle school, and one high school site within the same district to maximize resources and improve the quality of improved results.
 Charter schools within a district may also be chosen for monitoring.

 On-site monitoring timeline/protocol: